This post includes affiliate links.

 Subscribe to my Youtube Channel here:

-How do I crochet the Invisible Single Crochet Decrease?
+How do I crochet the Invisible Decrease With Single Crochet ?

 1. First, insert your hook through the front loop of the first stitch where you need to decrease.